Restorative Dentistry – Lebanon, NH

 Rebuilding Broken and Decayed Teeth

 An accidental fall, a strong blow to the face, biting on something hard, and severe decay can all leave your teeth looking chipped, fractured, and broken.
 Sometimes you’ll feel major discomfort as a result, and other times you won’t feel a thing, but no matter the case you’ll need to see Drs.
 Sanders and Munsey as soon as you can.
-The restorations provided at Hanover Road Dental Health will restore your smile’s appearance while also making sure the damage doesn’t get any worse.
+Restorative dentistry in Lebanon, NH provided at Hanover Road Dental Health will restore your smile’s appearance while also making sure the damage doesn’t get any worse.
 Call us today to begin the process.

 Why Choose Hanover Road Dental Health for Restorative Dentistry?